stevavoliajvar/stop_cloudflare/PEOPLE.md

 > Too many to list here.
 It is IMPOSSIBLE to list them all!
 [See for yourself](https://twitter.com/search?q=Cloudflare).

+"here we go again.
+Zoom not working.
+ERROR 1020 tell your cloudflare thetmy are blocking subscribers " by @[DanceTeacher55](https://twitter.com/DanceTeacher55/status/1203029649498001408)

+"Please re-think your use of Google's reCAPTCHA.
+Just had to fill in 10 quizzes correctly (not joking) in order to login.
+You block DDoS attempts on your network all day long, are you saying you rely on Google to detect bots??" by @[dmpinder](https://twitter.com/dmpinder/status/1202982157104427008)

+"This site isn't working.
+I just get a cloudflare error." by @[mojojojo](https://twitter.com/mojojojo/status/1203060938070315009)

+"The problem I see there is MitM - do you really want them to terminate your TLS connection with your bank, your doctor, etc., in their perfect cloud instance?
+I do not." by @[BrendanEich](https://twitter.com/BrendanEich/status/1201701763583070209)

 "Please tell your official accounts to stop blocking me on Twitter." by @[dxgl_org](https://twitter.com/dxgl_org/status/1197277192809582592)

 "I guess you deployed Cloudflare to mitigate NW traffic issues (DDoS ?).
 But it is not working properly, it is blocking valid customers too, like me.
 See pic." by @[aerohari](https://twitter.com/aerohari/status/1201743978925674497)